-The Fund's interest bearing assets mainly comprise fixed deposits at banks which mature or re-price in the short term, as a result of which the Fund is subject to a limited exposure to interest rate risk due to fluctuations in the prevailing market rates.
-At 31 March 2020, it was estimated that a general increase/decrease of 100 basis points in the interest rates, with all other variables held constant, would increase/decrease the Fund's surplus and accumulated surplus by approximately \$24,206,000 (2019: \$23,655,000).
+The Fund's interest bearing assets mainly comprise fixed deposits at banks which mature or re-price in the short term, as a result of which the Fund is exposed to limited interest rate risk.
+At 31 March 2021, it was estimated that a general increase/decrease of 100 basis points in the interest rates, with all other variables held constant, would increase/decrease the Fund's surplus and accumulated surplus by approximately \$24,447,000 (2020: \$24,206,000).
 The exposure to credit, liquidity and foreign currency risks arises in the normal course of the Fund's operation.

 The Fund's credit risk is primarily attributable to amounts at bank.
-Management's policy is that bank balances are placed only with licensed banks rated P-1 or A-1 by Moody's or S&P respectively.
-There are no amounts past due or impaired.
+Management's policy is that bank balances are placed only with licensed banks rated P-1 by Moody's or A-1 or above by S&P. There are no amounts past due or impaired.